ajowyit/ad-deployment-configuration/README.md

 </p>

 <p>
-- Select the destination server and click Next.
-(Only one should be listed, our DC-1).
+- Select the destination server.
+Click Next.
+Only one should be listed, which is DC-1.
 </p>
 <br />